 - a.
-"Hospital Satellite Pharmacy" is a pharmacy located in a facility under the same management or control as the building or site where the hospital's Primary Pharmacy is located, has a different address than the Primary Pharmacy, and is housed in a building with a main entrance that is no more than one (1) mile from the main entrance to the building which houses the Primary Pharmacy.
-Hospital satellite pharmacies may stock drugs at areas of the building where the hospital pharmacy is located, provided the areas are under the same management or control as the building or site where the hospital's Primary Pharmacy is located. - b.
-"Primary Pharmacy" is a registered prescription drug outlet in the hospital where the principal compounding/dispensing area is located.
+"Hospital satellite pharmacy (HSP)" is a pharmacy located in a facility under the same management or control as the building or site where the hospital's Primary pharmacy is located, has a different address than the primary pharmacy, and is housed in a building with a main entrance that is no more than one (1) mile from the main entrance to the building which houses the primary pharmacy.
+Hospital satellite pharmacies may stock drugs at areas of the building where the hospital pharmacy is located, provided the areas are under the same management or control as the building or site where the hospital's primary pharmacy is located. - b.
+"Primary pharmacy" is a registered prescription drug outlet in the hospital where the principal compounding/dispensing area is located.